yrm2017/yrm2017.github.io/about.md

 theoretical spectrosopy to discuss problems and recent advances in method development, algorithms and implementations as well as applications to real materials.
-All young researchers without permanent positions, i.e. postdocs, PhD students and Master students, are invited to apply through this web-page and submit an abstract for a poster or an oral contribution.
+All young researchers without permanent contracts, i.e. postdocs, PhD students and Master students, are invited to apply through this web-page and submit an abstract for a poster or an oral contribution.